passelma42/Field-Sequencing/docs/Tutorial-Data-Analysis-HPC.md

 The main difference is that you're not only getting consensusfiles but also a vcf file.
 This file contains variants detected against the provided reference.
 Can be usefull if you are working with closely related species and you are interested in Single Nucleotid Polymorphism (SNP) information.
 In our case the sequences in the reference file were only a means to be able to sort out all ITS and LSU reads and assemble consensus sequences from both.
+Not for looking at SNP's in particular.
 >More info on VCF files can be found here:
 [https://en.wikipedia.org/wiki/Variant_Call_Format](https://en.wikipedia.org/wiki/Variant_Call_Format)

-What we do miss here is a combined fasta file with all our ITS and LSU sequences and matching headers.
+What we do miss here is a fasta file with all our ITS and LSU sequences and matching headers in one single file instead of multiple.
 This is something the workflow doesn't provide for us.
+All these sequences are "hidden" in the individual generated "MBB" folders.
+You could fetch all the sequences individually, but why work hard if you can also work smart?
 For this feature we will use the script `variantmode-consensus-rename2.0.sh`.
+This script will look for these folders for you, take out the consensus sequences and put the MBB number in the header of each fasta file.
+It will do this for each folder and each time it will append the newly fetched sequence to this single "masterfile".

-Follow these instructions to run the script and build a combined fasta file for all your consensus sequences:
+Follow these instructions to run the script and build a "master-fasta-file" that will contain all your generated consensus sequences:

-1. Navigate to the variantmode-consensus output directory you created before.
+1. First navigate to the variantmode-consensus output directory you created before.
 ```bash
 cd /data/gent/433/vscxxxx/test_data/variant_mode/output-variant_mode
 ```